AntonKrug/stick-business-card-mk2-blinky/README.md

 These resistors are not precise and according to the spec around 20k ohm to 50k ohm.
 Which might be on a higher side and limiting current too much (LED current is under 1mA), but it's enough to lit the LED.
 The input's pull-up resistor is designed to be shorted continuously so powering a LED has no effect on the port's longevity.
 And LED which can be driven with 20mA will be with this method driven with a current smaller than 1mA.
 Therefore both (port and LED) can operate within their spec and it's safe.

-To turn on the LED the PORTD6 direction has to be as `input with pull-up`, to turn off the LED it needs to be set as `input in tri-state` or as output with low output (however be careful to not set the output to high).
+To turn on the LED the `PORTD6` direction has to be as `input with pull-up`, to turn off the LED it needs to be set as `input in tri-state` or as `output with low output`.
+Be careful to not set the output to high by changing the `DDE6` (output/input) value before changing to the correct `PORTE6` (low/high and pull-up/tristate) value first.

 ## Risky method - PWM